learningequality/kolibri-docs/docs/learn.rst

 		Learn start page with all your classes.

-Select one of your classes to access :ref:`Lessons` and :ref:`Exams` your teachers or coaches prepared for your class.
+Select one of your classes to access :ref:`Lessons` and :ref:`Exams` teachers or coaches prepared for your class.

 	.. figure:: img/exams-lessons.png
 		:alt: You can see all your lessons and exams in the Class tab.